Boeing plans buyouts, layoffs for engineers in first of three cuts for 2017

 The extent of the follow-on job cuts “will be driven by our business environment and the amount of voluntary attrition,” he said.

 “We continue to operate in an environment characterized by fewer sales opportunities and tough competition,” Hamilton said.
-“The decision to lower the production rate on the 777 program announced in late-December underscores that environment and what we need to do to help Boeing win.”
+“The decision to lower the production rate on the 777 program announced in late December underscores that environment and what we need to do to help Boeing win.”

-Boeing spokesman Doug Alder said the workforce reductions in 2017, as last year, will be achieved where possible through attrition and voluntary buyouts before involuntary layoffs.
+Boeing spokesman Doug Alder said the workforce reductions will be achieved where possible through attrition and voluntary buyouts before involuntary layoffs.

-He said the company will also “aggressively reduce overall spending in 2017 in non-labor areas.”
+He said the company will also “aggressively reduce overall spending in 2017 in nonlabor areas.”

+Ray Goforth, executive director of Boeing’s white-collar engineering union — the Society of Professional Engineering Employees in Aerospace (SPEEA) — said the process Boeing is following in cutting jobs was worked out in the discussions that led to last year’s surprise agreement to a new six-year SPEEA contract.

+“This is all stuff we negotiated into that contract,” Goforth said.
+“We knew the company was going to lay off significant numbers of people.
+We wanted to make it as painless as possible.”

-Last year, a combination of leaving open positions unfilled, buyouts and layoffs slashed the Boeing workforce in Washington state by 7,357 jobs — a 9.3 percent reduction overall.
+Last year, a combination of leaving open positions unfilled, buyouts and layoffs slashed the Boeing workforce in Washington state by 7,357 jobs — a 9.3 percent reduction.

+Of those, 1,200 employees were represented by SPEEA.
+That figure included 350 forced layoffs, or just less than 30 percent of the SPEEA cuts.

+The IAM’s Kelliher said her union’s membership dropped by 2,100 members in 2016, with no forced layoffs.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.